 It’s going to be an interesting Summer for aspiring entrants into the regulated US interactive casino gaming markets.
 Pennsylvania – now accepting license applications – has joined New Jersey as a point of intrigue.
 The New Jersey market is steadily becoming a known quantity, and we’re consequently seeing more and more parties stepping onto that dance floor.
-Pennsylvania, where the plan is for a roll-out of online casino gambling on July 15, is more of a mystery.
+Pennsylvania, where the plan is for a roll-out of online casino gambling and sports betting on July 15, is more of a mystery.

 The pies in both states have been sliced and divided among holders of land-based casino licenses, and for outsiders, opportunity lies in partnerships with those licensees.

 The states’ approaches differ from one another in many ways, but at a high level, they both authorize operators, vendors, rev-share affiliates and CPA affiliates.

 Pennsylvania is significantly more expensive when it comes to licensing fees and tax rates.
 Another difference not to be overlooked is that in Pennsylvania, a software supplier can be approved without having a contract already in place with a state-licensed operator, whereas in New Jersey, a pre-existing relationship is necessary.
 This could be big for less established suppliers, who can add “already licensed” to the list of pluses they bring to the table.

 Following are a few FAQs related to licensing in the two states:

 What are the cost variables?